Color difference: CIEDE2000

 CIEDE 2000 is not mathematically continuous.
-The discontinuity stems from calculating the mean hue $\Delta H^\prime$ and the hue difference $\Delta h'$.
+The discontinuity stems from the discontinuity of the mean hue $\bar{h}^\prime$ and the hue difference $\Delta h'$.
 The maximum discontinuity happens when the hues of two sample colors are about 180° apart, and is usually small relative to ΔE (less than 4%).
 There is also a negligible amount of discontinuity from hue rollover.

-Sharma, Wu, and Dalal has provided some additional notes on the mathematics and implementation of the formula.
+Sharma, Wu, and Dalal have provided additional notes on the mathematics and implementation of the formulae.

 Tolerance

 A MacAdam diagram in the CIE 1931 color space.
 The ellipses are shown ten times their actual size.

 Tolerancing concerns the question "What is a set of colors that are imperceptibly/acceptably close to a given reference?"
 If the distance measure is perceptually uniform, then the answer is simply "the set of points whose distance to the reference is less than the just-noticeable-difference (JND) threshold".
 This requires a perceptually uniform metric in order for the threshold to be constant throughout the gamut (range of colors).
 Otherwise, the threshold will be a function of the reference color—cumbersome as a practical guide.

 In the CIE 1931 color space, for example, the tolerance contours are defined by the MacAdam ellipse, which holds L* (lightness) fixed.
 As can be observed on the adjacent diagram, the ellipses denoting the tolerance contours vary in size.
 It is partly this non-uniformity that led to the creation of CIELUV and CIELAB.

 More generally, if the lightness is allowed to vary, then we find the tolerance set to be ellipsoidal.
 Increasing the weighting factor in the aforementioned distance expressions has the effect of increasing the size of the ellipsoid along the respective axis.

 The definition of "acceptably close" also depends on the industrial requirements and practicality.
 In the automotive industry the ΔE*_{CMC} is rather stringent, often less than 0.5 under D65/10.
 In printing, the typical limit is 2.0 under D50, though some processes require up to 5.0.